Installing django CMS

 python -m manage migrate

-4. It prompts for crating a superuser by invoking:
+4. It prompts for creating a superuser by invoking:

 python -m manage createsuperuser